mehmetakfshn/SProjectNew/README.md

 # 4X STRATEGY GAME REPOSITORY

-*Perseverance and spirit have done wonders in all ages.*
+*"Perseverance and spirit have done wonders in all ages."*
 ##### George Washington

 ## Schedule